Troubleshooting Government Macs: Common Problems and Fixes

 Resolve Application Issues

-Sometimes, the problem resides with specific applications.
+Sometimes the problem resides with specific applications.
 Here’s how to troubleshoot them:

 1. First, ensure the application is up to date.
 Developers release updates to address bugs and improve compatibility.

 3. If the problem persists, reinstall the application.
-Drag the app to the trash, empty the trash, and then download a fresh copy from the relevant source.
+Drag the app to the trash, empty the trash, and download a fresh copy from the relevant source.

-These steps address most application-related issues effectively.
+These steps address most application-related issues effectively without escalation.

 Disk Utility